 - A. Submit an Application for Admission.
-Forms are available on the college website. - B. Take a class placement test and submit it to the Enrollment Services Office.
+Apply on the college website. - B. Take a class placement test.
 There are several options; - 1.
 Take a placement test on campus.
 For test times, fees, and instructions, contact the Testing at 360-736-9391, ext.
 216. - If a student has completed testing someplace else, they can submit their test scores to the Enrollment Services Office.
-COMPASS, ASSET and ACCUPLACER test scores will be accepted.
-Test scores must be no older than three years. - 3.
-Students may request equivalent placement into pre-college and college-level courses based on their placement at another Washington community or technical college.
-To do so, students must submit a copy of the document that provides specific placement recommendation information from the sending institution, along with a completed placement reciprocity request form.
+COMPASS, ASSET, SAT, ACT, Smart Balance, and ACCUPLACER scores will be accepted.
+Test scores must be no older than two years. - 3.
+Students may request equivalent placement into pre-college and college-level courses based on their placement at another college.
+To do so, students must submit a copy of the document that provides specific placement recommendation information from the sending institution, along with a completed Placement Reciprocity Student Request form.
 Documentation must be no older than one year.
-Contact the Enrollment Services Office for details and to obtain a request form. - 4.
-Students who have taken and passed (2.0 GPA) college-level writing and math must submit transcripts to the Enrollment Services Office.
+Contact the Enrollment Services Office for details.